Former high school teammates to face each other in historic Duke-UNC game - NewsBreak

 But he’s also cheering on number zero at Duke, remembering the day Moore signed to the Blue Devils.

-“I pull him down, hug his neck tell him I love him said, ‘I hope you win 30 games but there’s two or three games I do not want you winning and I hope you score 40 but I hope the other shade of blue beats you,” Barbee concluded.Copyright 2022 Nexstar Media Inc. All rights reserved.
+“I pull him down, hug his neck tell him I love him said, ‘I hope you win 30 games but there’s two or three games I do not want you winning and I hope you score 40 but I hope the other shade of blue beats you.”Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0